- House Democrats trying to force unemployment insurance vote

-The sold-out show was televised live, streamed online, played on the radio and shown in theaters all over the world.
-Producers said up to 2 billion people were able to experience it live.
-The audience’s stamina may have depended on their time zone.
+The sold-out Madison Square Garden show was televised, streamed online and aired on radio all over the world.
+Producers said up to 2 billion people could experience the concert live.

 “When are you going to learn,” comic and New Jersey native Jon Stewart said.
 “You can throw anything at us _ terrorists, hurricanes.
 You can take away our giant sodas.
 It doesn’t matter.
 We’re coming back stronger every time.”

-Jersey shore hero Springsteen addressed the rebuilding process in introducing his song “My City of Ruins,” noting it was written about the decline of Asbury Park, N.J., before that city’s renaissance over the past decade.
+Jersey shore hero Bruce Springsteen set a roaring tone, opening the concert with “Land of Hope and Dreams” and “Wrecking Ball.”
+He addressed the rebuilding process in introducing his song “My City of Ruins,” noting it was written about the decline of Asbury Park, N.J., before that city’s renaissance over the past decade.
 What made the Jersey shore special was its inclusiveness, a place where people of all incomes and backgrounds could find a place, he said.

 “I pray that that characteristic remains along the Jersey shore because that’s what makes it special,” Springsteen said.